matuteiglesias/journal/content/Dev/2023-11-07_Completed_HTML_and_CSS_tasks_for_web_development.md

 ## 📅 2023-11-07 — Session: Completed HTML and CSS tasks for web development

 **🕒 17:20–18:05**
-**🏷️ Labels**: HTML, CSS, Web Development, Debugging, UI Design
+**🏷️ Labels**: HTML, CSS, Web Development, Debugging, Ui Design
 **📂 Project**: Dev
 **⭐ Priority**: MEDIUM

 ### Session Goal
-The goal of this session was to finalize various HTML and CSS tasks related to web development, including content creation, [[debugging]], and design improvements.
+The goal of this session was to finalize various HTML and CSS tasks related to web development, including content creation, debugging, and design improvements.

 ### Key Activities
 - Completed the HTML structure for the 'About' page, translating content into Spanish and detailing sections on downloads, community contributions, and contact information.